Six Tips for Managing Cash Flow

 Here are six tips for keeping your cash flowing and your business moving forward when the accounts are looking lean.

 1) Invoice for 50 percent at the beginning of each project – I follow this practice whenever possible after a client approves my estimate, which states that I will send them an invoice for my retainer, payable immediately, before starting the project.
+Create an invoice for this retainer with a unique invoice number and be sure to specify that the total is due upon receipt .
 No client has ever complained.
 Remember to issue your follow-up invoices for the balance of the estimate promptly.

 2) Offer discounts for early payments – Some of my creative colleagues have offered their clients discounts of up to three percent on their invoices if paid within 10 days of the invoice date.
 This reduces the float in time between invoicing and when you receive the check.